 |Libel is commonly found in books, magazines, newspapers, blogs, and social media.||Slander is commonly found in gossip, phone conversations, face to face conversations.|

 California Slander of Title

-A California slander of title suit claims that a person has published a false defamatory statement about real estate which harms the value or saleability of the properties.
+A California slander of title suit claims that a person has published a false defamatory statement about real estate which harms the value and demand of the properties.